Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in Ladue, MO

 If you get your children on the payroll, they do not have to pay taxes on their first $12,000 in income, and you can help kick-start their retirement savings through an account such as a ROTH IRA.
 You can double your retirement plan contributions by having your spouse work for the business.

-Depending on the nature of your business, you and your employees may be able to use a company vehicle and subtract transportation costs from your taxable profits.
-There are two different means of deducting those costs:
+If you and your employees need to drive as part of the normal course of your business, you can subtract transportation expenses from your taxable profits.
+There are two different ways of deducting those expenses:

 • Document your actual expenses, like maintenance, registration fees, and gas, and determine if your deduction would be more than the standard mileage rate